 8 small pickling cucumbers, unpeeled and cut into 1/4 inch thick slices

-1 medium onion, cut in half and thinly sliced
+1 medium onion, cut in half and thinly sliced1 cup cider vinegar

 3/4 cup sugar